chrisgrieser/obsidian-smarter-paste/README.md

 # Run eslint fixing most common mistakes
 eslint --fix *.ts
 ```

+## Credits
+Thanks to [@zolrath](https://github.com/zolrath) for the [Auto-Link Title Plugin](https://github.com/zolrath/obsidian-auto-link-title), which showcased how to edit paste events correctly.

 ## About the Developer
 In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
 For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
 If you are interested in this subject, feel free to get in touch!